“A Bridge Home puts Angelenos on a path out of homelessness and into supportive housing.”

 What is bridge housing?

-Bridge housing is a temporary facility constructed on City-owned properties to quickly bring homeless Angelenos off the streets and help them rebuild their lives.
+Bridge housing is a model of temporary housing that has service-enriched programs aimed to quickly bring homeless Angelenos off the streets and help them rebuild their lives.
 Bridge housing offers 24/7 security and on-site services like case management, mental health care, substance abuse treatment, and housing placement to help residents stabilize their lives, move on to permanent housing, and stay off the streets for good.

 Why was my neighborhood selected for bridge housing?